F-1 Reinstatement Fact Sheet

 - Failure to apply for an extension of program before I-20 expires

-- Failure to complete a full course of study during a given semester (without a valid exception as determined by DHS regulations)
+- Failure to complete a full course of study during a given semester (without a valid exception per DHS regulations)

-A non-immigrant alien who has failed to maintain status may apply for reinstatement for lawful status at the discretion of DHS, but only under limited conditions specified in Immigration Regulations.
+A non-immigrant alien who has failed to maintain status may apply for reinstatement to lawful status at the discretion of DHS, but only under limited conditions specified in immigration regulations.

 An application for reinstatement may be considered if the following can be proved:

-- You have not been out of status for more than 5 months
+- You have not been out of status for more than five (5) months

 - You do not have a record of repeat violations

-- You are pursuing, or will in the next available term, a full course of study
+- You are pursuing a full course of study

-- You are not engaged in unauthorized employment
+- You are not (or have not been) engaged in unauthorized employment

 - You are not deportable on any grounds other than the status violation

-You are not in legal F-1 status until your application for reinstatement is approved.
+You are not in legal F-1/M-1 status until your application for reinstatement is approved.

-School attendance: An applicant for reinstatement to F-1 status must maintain full-time academic enrollment while the application is pending.
+An applicant for reinstatement to F-1/M-1 status must maintain full-time academic enrollment while the application is pending.

-Employment benefits: No F-1 employment benefits are available until the reinstatement is approved; M-1 students are not allowed to work at all.
+No F-1 employment benefits are available until the reinstatement is approved; M-1 students are not allowed to work at all.

 How to Apply

-- Check or money order* payable to Department of Homeland Security (*current application fee can be found at http://www.uscis.gov/sites/default/files/files/form/i-539instr.pdf)
+- Check or money order, payable to Department of Homeland Security (check current fee here)

 Suggestions for Personal Letter

 A strong letter should establish convincingly why you are out of status by specifically stating the violation, and the reason(s) you are in violation.
 State how failure to receive reinstatement approval will affect you; state that you are currently pursuing or intending to pursue a full course of study and specifically request that the Department of Homeland Security reinstate you to student status.
 Be sure to state that you have not violated any other immigration regulations and have not been employed without proper authorization; and finally reaffirm your intention that you intend to return to your home country when your F1 status is completed.

 Processing the Reinstatement

-The reinstatement process can take a few months to be acted upon.
-You must be attending school full time and stay in compliance with all F-1 student regulations.
-Failure to do so can result in denial of your reinstatement.
-When you receive your final adjudication letter, you must inform the ISSS Office so that your immigration records can be adjusted accordingly and a copy made for your student file.
+The reinstatement process can take several months to be acted upon.
+You must be attending school full-time and stay in compliance with all F-1/M-1 student regulations.
+Failure to do so can result in the denial of your application.
+When you receive your final adjudication Notice of Action, bring your notice to the ISSS Office so that your immigration records can be adjusted accordingly and a copy made for your student file.